-Munoz Inspection Services and Trusted Termite Control believes there are ten important questions you should have answered before you select your home inspector.
+Munoz Inspection Inc and Trusted Termite Control believes there are ten important questions you should have answered before you select your home inspector.
 If you have questions in addition to the 10 listed below, please type them in the comments section at the bottom of this page and we will address those as well.
 Make sure to include a return email address in the comments section in order that we can respond to you.

 1. What does your inspection cover?